dotnet/EntityFramework.Docs/entity-framework/efcore-and-ef6/index.md

 ## Entity Framework Core

 Entity Framework Core (EF Core) is a complete rewrite of EF6 that was first released in 2016.
-It ships in several Nuget packages, the main one being Microsoft.EntityFrameworkCore](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore/).
+It ships in Nuget packages, the main one being [Microsoft.EntityFrameworkCore](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore/).
 EF Core is a cross-platform product that can run on .NET Core or .NET Framework.

 EF Core was designed to provide a developer experience similar to EF6.
 Most of the top-level APIs remain the same, so EF Core will feel familiar to developers who have used EF6.